seomoz/plines/README.md

   passed.
 * Once the timeout is in place, provide a means in the job to know whether or not the job's dependencies have been fulfilled.
-* Provide a means to tag all Qless jobs in the batch.
 * Provide a means to configure the redis connection.
 Currently, `Redis.connect` is used, which uses the `REDIS_URL` environment variable, but long term it would be nice to be able to configure it.